-OPC Sets the Operation Complete bit (bit 0) in the Standard Event Status Register.
-This will happen immediately the command is executed because of the sequential nature of all operations.
+\OPC Sets the Operation Complete bit (bit 0) in the Standard Event Status Register.

-OPC?
+This will happen immediately the command is executed because of the available immediately the command is executed because all commands are sequential.

+\OPC?
 Query Operation Complete status.
-The response is always 1<RMT> and will be available immediately the command is executed because all commands are sequential.
+The response is always 1<RMT> and will be

-PRE <NRF> Set the Parallel Poll Enable Register to the value <NRF>.
-PRE?
+\PRE <NRF> Set the Parallel Poll Enable Register to the value <NRF>.

+\PRE?
 Returns the value in the Parallel Poll Enable Register in <NR1> numeric format.

-The syntax of the response is <NR1><RMT> QER?
+The syntax of the response is <NR1><RMT>

+QER?
 Query and clear Query Error Register.
-The response format is nr1<RMT> RST Resets the instrument to the remote control default settings with the exception of all remote interface settings, stored set-ups, Vmin/Vmax values and Output state at power-on setting. (see Remote Operation Defaults paragraph in the Remote Interface Operation section) SRE <NRF> Set the Service Request Enable Register to <NRF>.
+The response format is nr1<RMT> all remote interface settings, stored set-ups, Vmin/Vmax values and Output state at power-on setting. (see Remote Operation Defaults paragraph in the Remote